 This interactive dialogue—referred to as “tell” by the organizers of Digital Day—is based on the concept of “World Café”, which allows participants to share their ideas and suggestions in small groups in a creative way.
 To stimulate the discussions, several key stakeholders (editor-in-chief, experts, guest speaker) were invited and took part in the groups.

-This event brought together about a hundred media consumers, enthusiasts and experts who formed a diverse audience and explored the future of digital media with three main questions.
+This event brought together around 100 media consumers, enthusiasts and experts who formed a diverse audience and explored the future of digital media with three main questions.
 Who do you trust the most to stay informed, the media or your networks?
 What do you like or not like about the current work of the media on their new platforms?
 What should the media do to better meet your expectations?

 Watch on YouTube